 This is Bridge Street in Carleton Place – the west side, between College and Emily.
 No date, but c.1950.
 The occasion was an Orange Day parade, and landmarks include a barber shop, Chinese Laundry, the Roxy Theatre, and Carleton Lunch Bar.
 J. Gordon Lancaster is marching in the front row, second from left.
 The far right middle grove of trees is where Central School was.
 The next building was Central Garage.
-The theatre is the old Roxy Theatre where the dental place/ Sherry Crummy’s office is.
+The theatre is the old Roxy Theatre where the Hamsa Yoga Place is on Bridge Street

 With a few eager employees and a ready supply of feathers from local farms it became one heck of a feather heaven.
 It was said that the grounds of the building was quite the site.
 Because the back doors were kept open in case a cool breeze might find its way into the hot factory, the huge fans inside blew tons of feathers around, and many found their way outside.
 It was considered feather heaven.

 Some said there would be feathers sticking straight up in the grass surrounding the building.
 For a long time, some folks thought that feathers grew outside.